vitaly-t/path-value/README.md

 //=> 123
 ```

-It resolves both local and inherited properties - the same as JavaScript.
+It resolves both local and inherited properties.

 ## Installing